 Keep learning.
 You will feel a pop when you do this.
 The more you stretch on it, the more it can pop.
 These exercises also help with costochondritis (an inflammation of the sternum).

-When you hear that your breastbone is cracking, the sternocostal and costochondral joints in the chest wall make the sound.
-Yet, it is still unknown why these joints make this sound.
 If you have pectus excavatum and your sternum cracks, it should not worry you unless you feel pain or discomfort while you crack the sternum.

 Sometimes the pop will alleviate some of the chest pain or discomfort you may be experiencing.